Being so flat, Koh Mak is ideally suited for exploring by bicycle, motorbike or on foot.

 The Old House and Turtle Beach

-On foot, if you cut down onto the sand, past Happy Days and continue towards the end of the beach, a sign on a broken tree bough indicates where you should turn in for Turtle Beach.
-Unfortunately, this sign frequently gets washed away, so if you cannot see it, just head in about 300 metres before the end and pick up the clear path to the left through the coconut trees.
+On foot, if you cut down onto the sand, past Happy Days and continue towards the end of the beach, a (sometimes visible) hand made sign indicates where you should turn in for Turtle Beach.
+If you cannot see it, just turn off the beach about 150 metres before the end where the foliage seems trampled.
+50 metres in, there is another of those concrete posts and an obvious path – join it heading left (and north) through the coconut trees.

-Follow this and keep heading north.
-As a marker, you’ll pass a gnarled heavily rooted tree at one point and you will find the water’s edge and mangroves will switch to being on your right.
-After a good 10 minute walk, you arrive at Ao Tao Kai (Turtle Beach), a perfect place to take a dip, cool off and more than likely, be totally alone.
+You will find the water’s edge and mangroves switch to being on your right and as a marker, you’ll pass a gloriously gnarled heavily rooted tree at one point (as seen at the top of this page).
+Another 5 minutes or so and you arrive at Ao Tao Kai (Turtle Beach), a perfect place to take a dip, cool off and more than likely, be totally alone.

 The Original Community at Ao Ta Long

-The original communtiy on Koh Mak is still based on the northern coast at Ao Ta Long.
-To reach it, head out the back of Koh Mak Resort pier, up the straight road to the crossroads and take a left.
+Though now much depleted, the original community on Koh Mak is still based on the northern coast at Ao Ta Long.
+To reach it, head out the back of Koh Mak Resort pier, up the straight road to the crossroads by Baan Sabay and Kaklai Pool Bar and take a left.

-If you go straight through the village to the end, you can pick up the start of a track into the forest.
-This follows the Ao Ta Long coastline to the northern end and ultimately links up with the trails network at the top of Ao Suan Yai Beach and Turtle Beach, as described above.
+If you go straight through the village to the end, they have now roped off access to the track into the forest, which follows the Ao Ta Long coastline to the northern end.
+It’s a pity as this ultimately joins up with the trails network at the top of Ao Suan Yai Beach and Turtle Beach, as described above.

-Still further east along the northern coast, another trail begins at Green View Resort at Ao Taan, which, after a 30 minute walk, joins the road above to Ao Ta Long about half way along.
-When you emerge onto it, you want to take a right and you will end up at the old village.
+Still further east along the northern coast, another trail begins at Green View Resort at Ao Taan, which, after a 30 minute walk, joins the proper road above to Ao Ta Long about half way along.
+When you emerge onto it, you want to take a right to reach the old village.

-To get to Green View Resort, follow the Ao Suan Yai road from Koh Mak Resort pier to the crossroads and proceed straight ahead, with the turning for the resort found after 4 to 5 kilometres.
-This is the same crossroads where a left would take you to the pioneer village, again as described above.
+To get to Green View Resort, follow the Ao Suan Yai road from Koh Mak Resort pier to the crossroads as above and proceed straight ahead, with the turning for the resort found after 4 to 5 kilometres by their restaurant .

 Out to Laem Son for Koh Kradat

 Just by the turning to Green View Resort, the main road curves to the right towards Ao Pai in the north east.
-Taking this, you pass through a lovely avenue of rubber trees and then high above Plubpla Resort, before reaching the turning to Little Moon Villa.
+Taking this, you pass through a lovely avenue of rubber trees and then high above Plubpla Resort, before ultimately reaching the turning to Villa Allure.

-Before Little Moon Villa, there are various other concrete roads leading down to the sea which you can shoot down and explore – little coves, local houses or one where you can get up and over the hill to look back down Ao Pai towards Ao Baan Lang.
-The island on the horizon is Koh Kood and look out for the extraordinary shrine, filled to bursting with dolls.
+Along the way, there are various other concrete roads leading down to the sea which you can shoot down and explore – little coves, local houses or one where you can get up and over the hill to look back down Ao Pai towards Ao Baan Lang (Buri Huts, Bamboo Hideaway).
+The island on the horizon is Koh Kood and look out too for the extraordinary shrine, filled to bursting with dolls.

-if you continue on to the end of the road, it becomes a sandy track through the coconut trees which emerges out on the wonderful deserted beach, Laem Son, with its views across to Koh Kradat.
+If you continue on to the end of the road, it becomes a sandy track through the coconut trees which emerges out on the wonderful beach, Laem Son, with its views across to Koh Kradat.